Chart Color Schemes

 Armidale Surrounds - South hosts an older demographic, ranking in the top quartile nationwide

-Armidale Surrounds - South's median age in 2021 was 47 years, significantly higher than the Rest of NSW average of 43 and substantially exceeding the national average of 38 years.
-The age profile showed that those aged 55-64 were particularly prominent, making up 15.6% of the population, while the 25-34 age group was comparatively smaller at 9.5%.
-Between 2021 and the present day, the 0-4 age group has grown from 4.9% to 5.7% of the population.
-Conversely, the 55-64 age group has declined from 16.3% to 15.6%.
-By 2041, Armidale Surrounds - South is expected to experience notable shifts in its age composition.
-The 35-44 age group is projected to grow by 18 people (from 633 to 748), while the 15-24 cohort is expected to decline by 50 people.
+Armidale Surrounds - South has a median age of 47 years, which is significantly higher than the Rest of NSW average of 43 and substantially exceeds the national average of 38 years.
+The age profile shows that those aged 55-64 are particularly prominent, making up 15.6% of the population, while the 25-34 age group is comparatively smaller at 9.5%.
+Between 2021 and present, the 0-4 age group has grown from 4.9% to 5.7% of the population.
+Conversely, the 55-64 cohort has declined from 16.3% to 15.6%.
+By 2041, Armidale Surrounds - South is expected to see notable shifts in its age composition.
+The 35-44 age group is projected to grow by 18%, adding 114 people and reaching a total of 748 from the current 633.
+Meanwhile, the 15-24 cohort is projected to decline by 50 people.